miklevin/MikeLev.in/_posts/2023-05-24-don-t-listen-to-the-nattering-nabobs-of-the-aipocalypse-and-here-s-why.md

 the street?
 You know, the stabby one Roberto.
 Hmmm, or maybe The Robot Devil?
 I guess take them both and put them together and give them a Pinocchio complex like Data from Star Trek.
 That's Erasmus.
-He's a Robot who wants to be human, and to do so does little exercises like painting a picture using the disemboweled innards of a palate of humans.
-You know, squeezing out the colors alive and all.
+He's a Robot who wants to be human, and to do so does little exercises like painting a picture using the disemboweled innards of a palate of still-alive humans being squeezed for their colors and the sensory experience it provides.
+So you got a picture of Erasmus?

 Yes, Erasmus is not a very nice robot.
 He's also not technically evil, either.
 He's a growing child going through his cruel phase.
 None of this did the father